Custom fields with global contexts

-The global context was the reason why your custom fields were highlighted, and the solution is to change the context to project-specific.
+The global context was the reason why your custom fields were highlighted after you scanned them with the Custom fields optimizer.
+To improve the configuration of all highlighted fields, change the context to project-specific.
 After doing so, your custom fields will be applied only to projects that currently use and need them.

 Try applying the changes in batches and during off-peak hours.
 When one of your users opens an issue that uses a certain custom field, the cache will need to be recreated.
 If you do it in batches, the cache will be recreated once for multiple custom fields.

 After making the change, we'll take care of the following actions for you: